Managing Runtime Configs

 Tile authors can remove an existing runtime config from a tile by removing the reference from the metadata.
 When the operator upgrades the tile, Ops Manager detects the missing reference and deletes the runtime config.

-os-conf.
-When creating a runtime config-only tile, a tile author is not required to define the following top-level keys:
+For a runtime config tile, tile authors are not required to define the following top-level properties:

 The following example shows a runtime config-only tile with minimal configuration:

 --- name: runtime-config-only-example-product product_version: "3.4" minimum_version_for_upgrade: "2.0" metadata_version: "2.0" label: 'Runtime Config Only Example Product' description: An example product to demonstrate runtime config features rank: 1 service_broker: false # Default value stemcell_criteria: os: xenial 97 version: STEMCELL-VERSION releases: - name: os-conf file: os-conf version: '15' post_deploy_errands: pre_delete_errands: form_types: - name: example_form label: 'Example form' description: 'An example form' property_inputs: - reference: .properties.example_string label: 'Example string' property_blueprints: - name: example_string type: string configurable: true default: Pizza job_types: runtime_configs: - name: example-runtime-config runtime_config: | releases: - name: os-conf version: 15 addons: - name: login jobs: - name: login-banner release: os-conf properties: login_banner: text: | (( .properties.example_string.value )).

 login-banner job prints a banner when a user logs into any VM in the deployment.
 The operator can use the default value defined in the